InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Smoothing/BlurringAnImageUsingABinomialKernel/Documentation.rst

-Blurring An Image Using A Binomial Kernel
+Blurring an Image Using a Binomial Kernel
 =========================================

 .. index::